 3.2.2 Water soluble K

 The water soluble K fraction (Fig 2) showed noticeable variation among the four treatments.
 On the 15th day, treatment T4 (29.12 kg ha-1) recorded the highest, along with T3 (27.55 kg ha-1), which was on par and treatment T1 (22.17 kg ha-1) showed the least effective.
 On the 30th day, it was shown that the treatment T3 (33.71 kg ha-1) showed superior effects over other treatments and the least was T1 (23.29 kg ha-1).
 This trend continued throughout the 45th day wherein treatment T3 (33.71 kg ha-1) was highest and the least was recorded in treatment T1 (23.29 kg ha-1).
 Soil solution K is one of the readily available forms of K for the rapid uptake by plants and microbes.
 The level of water-soluble K is generally low in soil unless application of K fertilizers is being done.
 The persistent low values in T1 signify the result.
-Application of insoluble sources such as mica and feldspar along with P. indica resulted in the availability of water soluble K. The soil solution K content invariably depend upon the degree of replenishment of K from the non exchangeable sites of K (Srinivasarao et al., 2017)
+Application of insoluble sources such as mica and feldspar along with P. indica resulted in the availability of water soluble K. The soil solution K content invariably depend upon the degree of replenishment of K from the non-exchangeable sites of K (Srinivasarao et al., 2017)

 3.2.3 Nitric acid soluble K

 The nitric acid soluble K showed notable difference among treatments due to the addition of K bearing minerals such as mica and feldspar.
 On the 15th day, T3 (221.15 kg ha⁻¹) recorded the highest release, whereas T1 (87.95 kg ha⁻¹) showed the least.
 By the 30th day, T4 (156.37 kg ha⁻¹) showed maximum nitric acid–soluble K release, while T1 (78.47 kg ha⁻¹) remained the lowest.
 The 45th day results revealed that T3 (120.12 kg ha⁻¹) continued to release the highest amount of this resistant fraction, followed by moderate release in other treatments, with T1 (71.08 kg ha⁻¹) maintaining consistently low.
-The treatments containing mica (T3) and feldspar (T4) along with P. indica ensured a continuous supply of K through slow mineral dissolution, supporting the cumulative decrease in non exchangeable K .
+The treatments containing mica (T3) and feldspar (T4) along with P. indica ensured a continuous supply of K through slow mineral dissolution, supporting the cumulative decrease in non-exchangeable K .
 According to Liu et al., 2002: Liu et al., 2012, KSM have been reported to ooze organic acids, siderophores and hydrogen ions resulting in the solubilisation of K from minerals such as illite, K feldspar and mica.
 The insoluble K sources such as mica, muscovite and biotite feldspar are converted to inorganic soluble forms by the K solubilising bacteria through the release of organic and inorganic acids (Bahadur et al., 2014).
-In a study Sekhon et al., (1992) stated that the amount of release of non exchangeable K is related to mineralogical composition of soils.
-As the prinicipal K bearing minerals in Indian soil include K feldspar and mica.
+In a study Sekhon et al., (1992) stated that the amount of release of non-exchangeable K is related to mineralogical composition of soils.
+As the principal K bearing minerals in Indian soil include K feldspar and mica.
 Mica supplies more K to plants and soil than K feldspar.

 3.2.4 Exchangeable K